openstack-infra/system-config/doc/source/running-your-own.rst

 Zuul is the scheduler in the OpenStack CI system queuing and dispatching work across multiple CI engines (e.g. via gearman or jenkins).
 With a working code review system we can now set up a scheduler.
+Once setup, new patches uploaded to gerrit should be picked up and have a zuul verification fail (with 'LOST' which indicates the Jenkins environment is gone).

 #.
 Create a zuul user (the upstream site.pp uses jenkins for historical reasons)::